ucsc/site-slugstrong/returning-to-campus/index.md

 sidebar: true
 title: Returning to Campus
 description: >
-  UC Santa Cruz is beginning to resume more on-campus operations.
-Employees can learn more about what is needed to get the campus ready and start developing a worksite plan.
+  UC Santa Cruz is resuming more on-campus operations.
+Employees can learn more about what is needed to return to UC Santa Cruz sites.
 category: return
 ---
-{% include return-grid.html %}

 UC Santa Cruz operations are close to what was underway before the pandemic.
 All buildings will be accessible under regular summer operations starting July 1, 2021.